 Have no income, savings or other financial support (including from family overseas)

 There is more information, including information about how to apply, here.

 Temporary visa holders can also try to access emergency relief.
 Some providers of emergency assistance limit help to citizens and/or permanent residents.
-You will need to check with the local provider.
+You or your client will need to check with the local provider.

-It is hoped that some will exercise discretion.
+It is hoped that some will use discretion and assist.
 That discretion may be governed by their funding agreement.
-However, some emergency assistance providers may be large religious organisations that can offer some assistance from their charitable donations.
+However, some emergency assistance providers may be large religious organisations, or other charity organisations, that can offer some assistance from their charitable donations.